-Copy edited by Don Donahue.
+Copy edited by Caitlin Kahihikolo.
 Designed by Mike Palmquist.

-Charles Bazerman, Professor of Education at the University of California, Santa Barbara, is the author of numerous research articles and books on the social role of writing, academic genres, and textual analysis, as well as textbooks on the teaching of writing.
+Charles Bazerman is Emeritus Professor of Education at the University of California, Santa Barbara, where he served as Chair of the Program in Education for six years He is the author of numerous research articles and books on the social role of writing, academic genres, and textual analysis, as well as textbooks on the teaching of writing.

 Charles Bazerman: email@example.com

 Series Editors: Ryan Dippre, University of Maine, and Talinn Phillips, Ohio University